 Exploration & Production

 Eni started operations in Libya in 1959.
-Production activity is carried out in the Mediterranean Sea near Tripoli and in the Libyan Desert area, over a developed and undeveloped acreage of 26,635 square kilometers (13,294 square kilometers net to Eni).
-Exploration and development activities include six contract areas.
+Developed and undeveloped acreage were 26,636 square kilometers (13,294 square kilometers net to Eni).
+Production activity is carried out in the Mediterranean Sea near Tripoli and in the Libyan Desert area and includes six contractual areas.

 Onshore contract areas are: